AxonIQ/reference-guide/axon-framework/axon-framework-commands/modeling/aggregate-polymorphism.md

 > **Polymorphic Aggregates in Spring**
 >
-> If you are using Spring, polymorphic hierarchy will be automatically detected based on `@Aggregate` annotations and class hierarchy.
+> If you are using Spring, Axon will automatically detect polymorphic aggregates based on the `@Aggregate` annotations and class hierarchy.
+The `@Aggregate` annotation needs to be put on the shared parent class that contains the aggregate identifier, as well as every subclass that is a potential instance type of that shared parent class.